meou2731999/onboard-app/README.md

-# Hotel Search Application
+# Onboard Search Application

-This project is a hotel search application built with Next.js, TypeScript, and Tailwind CSS.
-It fetches hotel data and their prices from an external API, displays them in a user-friendly interface, and supports currency selection and price comparison with competitors.
+This project is a onboard application built with Next.js, TypeScript, and Tailwind CSS.
+It fetches onboard data and their prices from an external API, displays them in a user-friendly interface, and supports currency selection and price comparison with competitors.

 ## Features

-- Fetch and display hotel data from an external API
+- Fetch and display onboard data from an external API
-- Show hotel prices in different currencies
+- Show onboard prices in different currencies
-- Compare hotel prices with competitors
+- Compare onboard prices with competitors
 - Display savings if our price is lower than competitors'
 - Preserve last selected currency on page refresh
 - Responsive design with Tailwind CSS